Aliases for AMER1 Gene

 GeneCards Summary for AMER1 Gene

 AMER1 (APC Membrane Recruitment Protein 1) is a Protein Coding gene.
-Diseases associated with AMER1 include osteopathia striata with cranial sclerosis and wilms tumor.
-Among its related pathways are Signaling by GPCR and Wnt / Hedgehog / Notch.
-GO annotations related to this gene include beta-catenin binding and phosphatidylinositol-4,5-bisphosphate binding.
+Diseases associated with AMER1 include Osteopathia Striata With Cranial Sclerosis and Hyperostosis.
+Among its related pathways are Signaling by GPCR and S45 mutants of beta-catenin arent phosphorylated.
+Gene Ontology (GO) annotations related to this gene include beta-catenin binding and phosphatidylinositol-4,5-bisphosphate binding.
 An important paralog of this gene is AMER2.

 Regulator of the canonical Wnt signaling pathway.
 Acts by specifically binding phosphatidylinositol 4,5-bisphosphate (PtdIns(4,5)P2), translocating to the cell membrane and interacting with key regulators of the canonical Wnt signaling pathway, such as components of the beta-catenin destruction complex.
 Acts both as a positive and negative regulator of the Wnt signaling pathway, depending on the context: acts as a positive regulator by promoting LRP6 phosphorylation.
 Also acts as a negative regulator by acting as a scaffold protein for the beta-catenin destruction complex and promoting stabilization of Axin at the cell membrane.
 Promotes CTNNB1 ubiquitination and degradation.
 Involved in kidney development.